Here’s Why The Beauty Industry Needs Personalization4 min read

 Brands should actively explore curating exciting experiences for their shoppers.
-Whether it’s a virtual try-on makeup mirror, the ability to use technology to create a custom foundation or using historical data for smarter recommendations, there’s so much they can do to level up in the beauty market.
+Whether it’s a virtual try-on makeup mirror, the ability to use technology to create a custom foundation or using historical data for smarter recommendations, there’s so much they can do to level up in the beauty market, especially considering the unpredictable consumer patterns off-late.
 Not sure what we’re talking about?

-Here are three brands that are reimagining the way we shop for beauty products with their personalised digital solutions:
+Here are three brands that are winning over the new generation of shoppers with their personalised offerings: